HaxeFlixel/flixel-docs/documentation/02_handbook/14-ios.html.md

 ----

-If you want to use the IOS emulator, add “-simulator when running/testing.
+If you want to use the iOS simulator, add “-simulator when running/testing.

 ```
 lime test ios -simulator